Magnetic Flux Transport in Radiatively Inefficient Accretion Flows and the Pathway towards a Magnetically Arrested Disk: Summary

 Based on our results, we argue that it might be easier to transform a SANE disk to a MAD by supplying external poloidal field loops at the outer disk provided that the relatively high efficiency of flux transport obtained from our controlled experiments is universal.

-It should also be noted that we have studied transport of external magnetic flux in the quasi-stationary turbulent RIAF in a limited parameter space.
-For example, we have considered only one injection location with inner edge of the loop being at $r=60$, whereas, in reality, the loops are supposed to be available for accretion as far as in the disk truncation region in XRBs, or even at a larger radii in Low-luminosity AGNs.
+It is to be noted that as a first study, it is not yet clear which factors determine the magnetic flux transport efficiency of $\sim 15-40 \%$ in our work.
+Additionally, we must mention that we have studied the transport of external magnetic flux in the quasi-stationary turbulent RIAF in limited parameter space.
+For example, we have considered only one injection location with the inner edge of the loop being at $r=60$, whereas, in reality, the loops are supposed to be available for accretion as far as in the disk truncation region in XRBs, or even at larger radii in Low-luminosity AGNs.
 We plan to explore magnetic flux transport with different configurations and with larger dynamical ranges.
 Furthermore, future work should extend this study to the thin disk regime, which is applicable to regions beyond the truncation radius in the low/hard state of the XRBs, as well as in luminous AGNs.

-We thank Ramesh Narayan for initial inputs into this project.
+We thank Ramesh Narayan for his initial input into this project.
+We also thank Kandaswamy Subramanian and the anonymous referee for constructive suggestions.
 This research was supported by NSFC grant 11873033.
-Numerical simulations are conducted on TianHe-1 (A) at National Supercomputer Center in Tianjin, China, and on the Orion cluster at Department of Astronomy, Tsinghua University.
+Numerical simulations are conducted on TianHe-1 (A) at the National Supercomputer Center in Tianjin, China, and on the Orion cluster at the Department of Astronomy, Tsinghua University.